avoytkiv/azml-github_actions-cicd/README.md

 Workflow:

-The production code is hosted in the main branch.
+1. The production code is hosted in the main branch.
-A data scientist creates a feature branch for model development.
+2. A data scientist creates a feature branch for model development.
-The data scientist creates a pull request to propose to push changes to the main branch.
+3. The data scientist creates a pull request to propose to push changes to the main branch.
-When a pull request is created, a GitHub Actions workflow is triggered to verify the code.
+4. When a pull request is created, a GitHub Actions workflow is triggered to verify the code.
-When the code passes linting and unit testing, the lead data scientist needs to approve the proposed changes.
+5. When the code passes linting and unit testing, the lead data scientist needs to approve the proposed changes.

 <img width="796" alt="Screenshot 2023-10-04 at 14 38 28" src="https://github.com/avoytkiv/azml-github_actions-cicd/assets/74664634/acd563d9-091c-4f6b-8294-5f40873f61af">

-After the lead data scientist approves the changes, the pull request is merged, and the main branch is updated accordingly.
+6. After the lead data scientist approves the changes, the pull request is merged, and the main branch is updated accordingly.

 <img width="795" alt="Screenshot 2023-10-04 at 14 38 44" src="https://github.com/avoytkiv/azml-github_actions-cicd/assets/74664634/242e520a-8126-4841-995b-c2acc140f0f2">

+>[!Note]
+>The merging conflicts should be resolved first.
+That will allow the workflow to run successfully.

 ## Useful resources